 Unlike women, men dislike putting their hearts out there.
 They don’t enjoy asking for direction.
 Or being corrected.
 This is particularly true if a husband is struggling.

 I am not saying a man is right.
 But it does help a wife to understand why her husband doesn’t enjoy two hours of picking apart marriage issues with another man.

 As his wife, you don’t have to insist that he likes it.
 Only desire that he commits anyway.

-7. If you don’t have mentors, God is still enough
+7. If you don’t have newlywed mentoring, God is still enough

 He was sufficient before you found your friends, he was enough before you found your husband and He will be enough when no one is around.